open62541/open62541/README.md

 - Julius Pfrommer (Fraunhofer IOSB, Karlsruhe)
 - Stefan Profanter (fortiss, Munich)

 As an open source project, we encourage new contributors to help improve open62541.
-There are ways to begin contributing without deep knowledge of the OPC UA standard:
+The following are good starting points for new contributors:
 - [Report bugs](https://github.com/open62541/open62541/issues)
 - Improve the [documentation](http://open62541.org/doc/current)
 - Work on issues marked as "[good first issue](https://github.com/open62541/open62541/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)"